 Platforms like Twitter can be an excellent way to craft a short (within a limit of 140 characters), precise message that saves time on both sides and provides access to information via cutly or bitly links directing people to your landing page.
 Other platforms like Instagram, Facebook and Snapchat can provide the same opportunity.

-There should be a balance between administration of a good plan and allowing the natural flow of information to drum up interest.
+There should be a balance between the administration of a good plan and allowing the natural flow of information to drum up interest.
 Rather than trying to push journalists to write about your product, you will achieve better results by creating healthy relationships with these journalists beforehand.
 If a journalist feels appreciated, then their article will be more genuine.

 4. Go for non-profit

 5. Create a want and need

-The world is filled with unnecessary products and inventions but empires and reputations have been by creating products which are needed.
+The world is filled with unnecessary products and inventions but empires and reputations have been by creating products that are needed.
 Strong campaigns do exactly that, convince potential investors that their product is necessary to their existence and should be part of society as a whole.

 6. Manage expectations

 It is not easy to become successful so it is very important to keep the expectations of clients realistic throughout the campaign.
 Getting media coverage does not generate donations immediately.
-Once the public hears about the product, getting donations is a collective effort which will involve many different parties.
+Once the public hears about the product, getting donations is a collective effort that will involve many different parties.
 Garnering support on social media can also contribute to more donations.

 In conclusion, this is exactly how we would employ a pre-launch campaign and why a good PR campaign is necessary to the success of any crowdfunding project.
 We hope this article helps you reach your goals.